rpatters1/musxdom/README.md

 # musx object model

-Header-only object model ifor the EnigmaXml format in Finale musx files.
+Document object model for the EnigmaXml format in Finale musx files.
 It is compatible with the C++17 standard.

 **This project is not affiliated with or endorsed by Finale or its parent company.**